gasparian/PhotoLab-hack/README.md

     <img src="https://github.com/gasparian/photolab_hack/blob/master/imgs/1_wh1N-kogDMaZYS17lqyqeQ.jpeg" height=250>

     In our case, simple heuristic works just fine: do the triangulation only if detected face bbox is big enough to fill `k <= bbox_h/img_h` of image height (where `k` is a given value).
+    In order to speed up the inference, detected faces has been separated in `n_jobs` groups to make similarity calculation and face swapping in `n_jobs` parallel independent processes (where `n_jobs` is, again, a given value).

 ## Example
 User start from choosing couple photos of him and / or his friend(s) and the photo where input faces should be placed: